Surfaces of constant principal-curvatures ratio in isotropic geometry

 \textbf{Euclidean Geometry.} Only a few explicit examples of CRPC surfaces, not being minimal surfaces, have been known before.
 The explicit parameterizations were only available for rotational and helical CRPC surfaces \cite{hopf-1951,kuehnel-2013,mladenov+2003,mladenov+2007,lopez-pampano-2020,HelmutHui2022, helicalcrpc}.

 CRPC surfaces are a special case of so-called Weingarten surfaces.
 A \emph{Weingarten surface} is a surface with a fixed functional relation $f(H, K) = 0$ between the mean curvature $H$ and Gaussian curvature $K$ at each point (we assume that the zero set of the function $f$ is an analytic curve).
 A surface is called \emph{linear Weingarten} if there is a fixed linear relation between the two principal curvatures $\kappa_1$ and $\kappa_2$ at each point.
-Recently Lopez and Pampano~\cite{lopez-pampano-2020} have classified all rotational linear Weingarten surfaces, which are CRPC surfaces when the intercept of the relation is zero.
+Recently \bluevar{L{\'o}pez and P{\'a}mpano}~\cite{lopez-pampano-2020} have classified all rotational linear Weingarten surfaces, which are CRPC surfaces when the intercept of the relation is zero.
 Moreover, it has been shown that linear Weingarten surfaces are rotational if they are foliated by a family of circles \cite{lopez:2008}.
 Using quite involved computations, Havlíček \cite{Havlíček53} proved that channel Weingarten surfaces must be rotational or pipe surfaces; cf.~\cite{udo-channel}.
 In Section~\ref{sec-rotational} we give a geometric proof of this result.

 In works \cite{riveros+2012,riveros+2013,staeckel-1896} rotational CRPC surfaces with $K<0$ have been characterized via isogonal asymptotic parameterizations.
 Yang et al.~\cite{helicalcrpc} have recently presented a characterization of all helical CRPC surfaces.